persalteas/biorseo/Readme.md

     * Benchmarks show Biorseo does not perform better than simpler tools like RNAsubopt alone.
 Please use RNAsubopt (ViennaRNA package) or Fold (RNAstructure package).

 - If you **might expect a pseudoknot, or don't know**:
-    * The most promising method is the use of direct pattern matching with Rna3Dmotifs and function B. But this method is sometimes subject to combinatorial explosion issues.
+    * The most promising method is the use of direct pattern matching with Rna3Dmotifs and function A. But this method is sometimes subject to combinatorial explosion issues.
 If you have a long RNA or a large number of loops, don't use it.
 Example:
-    `./biorseo.py -i PDB_00304.fa -O resultsFolder/ --rna3dmotifs --patternmatch --func B`
+    `./biorseo.py -i PDB_00304.fa -O resultsFolder/ --rna3dmotifs --patternmatch --func A`

-    * The use of the RNA 3D Motif Atlas placed by JAR3D and scored with function B is not subject to combinatorial issues, but performs a bit worse.
+    * The use of the RNA 3D Motif Atlas placed by JAR3D and scored with function A is not subject to combinatorial issues, but performs a bit worse.
 It also returns less solutions.
 Example:
-    `./biorseo.py -i PDB_00304.fa -O resultsFolder/ --3dmotifatlas --jar3d --func B`
+    `./biorseo.py -i PDB_00304.fa -O resultsFolder/ --3dmotifatlas --jar3d --func A`

 4/ Installation